Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "People like him don't accept rejections, Haruhi," Ranka said cautiously.
 "Maybe you should just say yes."

-"He didn't mentioned it anymore.
+"He didn't mention it anymore.
 I think he was fine with my answer."

 "Really?"
 Ranka looked doubtful.
 Then, "Ha-Haruhi?"